-Triangle Floater (Alasmidonta undulata): The triangle floater is a small mussel with a roughly triangular shape.
+Triangle Floater (Alasmidonta undulata): The triangle floater is considered vulnerable in Pennsylvania (NatureServe 2009) and has been listed by the state of New Jersey as threatened.
+This mussel is small with a roughly triangular shape.
 The triangle floater is a geographically widespread species found from Nova Scotia to Florida.
 Considered a habitat generalist, the triangle floater can be found in a variety of aquatic habitats and is more tolerant of standing water conditions found in ponds, lakes, and canals than other Alasmidonta species.
 However, it prefers low-gradient rivers with sand and gravel substrates (PNHP 2010a, 1).
 Triangle floater has a variety of larval host fish species, including blacknose dace (Rhinichthys atratulus), longnose dace (R. cataractae), fantail darter (Etheostoma flabellare), fallfish (Semotilus corporalis), common shiner (Notropis cornutus), largemouth bass (Micropt erus salmoides), pumpkinseed (Lepomis gibbosus), slimy sculpin (Cottus cognatus), and white sucker (Ameiurus catus) (PADCNR 2010c).
-Triangle floater is considered vulnerable in Pennsylvania (NatureServe 2009) and has been listed by the state of New Jersey as threatened.
 During consultation, PFBC indicated that several rare mussel species live in the Delaware River within the alignments for alternatives 1, 2, 2b, and 3; however, the species were not identified (PFBC 2010a, 1).

-Brook Floater (Alasmidonta varicosa): The brook floater is a small mussel found only in streams and rivers with consistently flowing clean water, where it prefers areas of riffles and substrates with gravel or a mix of sand and gravel.
+Brook Floater (Alasmidonta varicosa): The brook floater is listed as endangered in both Pennsylvania and New Jersey.
+The brook floater is a small mussel found only in streams and rivers with consistently flowing clean water, where it prefers areas of riffles and substrates with gravel or a mix of sand and gravel.
 Potential hosts for the brook floater include blacknose dace, longnose dace, golden shiner (Notemigonus crysoleucas), pumpkinseed, slimy sculpin, yellow perch (Perca flavescens), and margined madtom (Noturus insignis) (PADCNR 2010d).
 In Pennsylvania, this species is known to live in the Middle Delaware River-Mongaup-Brodhead River Watershed and is considered imperiled; in New Jersey it is found in the Delaware River watershed in Morris, Sussex, Somerset, and Warren counties.
-The brook floater is listed as endangered in both Pennsylvania and New Jersey.
 During consultation, PFBC indicated that several rare mussel species live in the Delaware River within the alignments for alternatives 1, 2, 2b, and 3; however, the species were not identified (PFBC 2010a, 1).

-Alewife Floater (Anodonta implicata): The alewife floater is an elongate freshwater mussel that is variable in color and may grow up to 7 inches in length.
-It is found in streams, rivers, ponds, and lakes with a variety of substrates and migratory spawning runs of anadromous clupeids (herring), especially alewife, a host fish species.
+Alewife Floater (Anodonta implicata): The status of the alewife floater in under review in Pennsylvania and the species is secure in New Jersey (NatureServe 2009).
+The alewife floater is an elongate freshwater mussel that is variable in color and may grow up to 7 inches in length.
+It is found in streams, rivers, ponds, and lakes with a variety of substrates and migratory spawning runs of anadromous clupeids

+(herring), especially alewife, a host fish species.
 The presence of alewife generally determines the range for alewife floater; however, other documented host fish species include white sucker, threespine stickleback (Gasterosteus aculeatus), pumpkinseed, and white perch (Morone americana) (NatureServe 2009).
-In Pennsylvania, alewife floater is known to be present in Luzerne, Monroe, Pike, and Wayne counties, and its status is under review; the species is secure in New Jersey (NatureServe 2009).
+In Pennsylvania, the alewife floater is known to be present in Luzerne, Monroe, Pike, and Wayne counties.
 During consultation, PFBC indicated that several rare mussel species live in the Delaware River within the alignments for alternatives 1, 2, 2b, and 3; however, the species were not identified (PFBC 2010a, 1).